Tubbz-alt/pandemic-1/command.md

 Related to the game state

+- g.player(1) to show details of player 1.
-- g.players_info to show the name and role of each player.
+- g.players to show details of all players.
 - g.infection_rate to show the current infection rate.
 - g.outbreak_index to show the current outbreak index.
 - g.black_disease to show the status of black disease.
 Other available colors are red, yellow and blue.

 Related to Cities

-- g.board.algiers to show the information of the city Algiers.
 - g.board.algiers.show_info; to show the info of Algier.
 - g.board.algiers.show_neighbors; to show the info of Algier's neighbors.